NIH Closes Review of ALS Imaging Grant R01 NS082304 with “No Findings” — Declines to State Whether Final Progress Report (RPPR) Was Reviewed

 The memorandum is dated January 2, 2019 (corrected from 2018).

-The final NIH RPPR does not attribute specific research activity or data analysis to Dr. Robert Welsh.
+The final NIH Research Performance Progress Report (RPPR) does not attribute specific research activity or data analysis to Dr. Robert Welsh.

-This entry presents the NIH Division of Program Integrity memorandum, the final NIH Research Performance Progress Report (RPPR), subaward records, and a contemporaneous complaint submitted to the HHS Office of Inspector General (OIG) relating to NIH Grant R01 NS082304, an ALS imaging grant for which Dr. Bradley Foerster and Dr. Robert Welsh served as co–principal investigators.
+The materials below include the NIH Division of Program Integrity memorandum, the final RPPR, subaward records, and a contemporaneous complaint submitted to the HHS Office of Inspector General (OIG), relating to NIH Grant R01 NS082304, an ALS imaging grant for which Dr. Bradley Foerster and Dr. Robert Welsh served as co–principal investigators.

-The NIH memorandum reflects an administrative review concluding that no improper salary payments were identified and that no further action would be taken.
+The memorandum reflects an administrative review concluding that no improper salary payments were identified and that no further action would be taken.

 Exhibit 1 — NIH Memorandum (January 2, 2019)